Smells Like Nirvana: Music video

 The music video, directed by Yankovic's manager Jay Levey, is a near shot-for-shot parody of the original video for "Smells Like Teen Spirit", which depicts the band playing at a high school concert while it descends into riot.
 Yankovic is present on guitar and vocals as Kurt Cobain, with Steve Jay on bass as Krist Novoselic, and Jon "Bermuda" Schwartz on drums as Dave Grohl.
 All three wear clothing and long-haired wigs to imitate the look of Nirvana in "Smells Like Teen Spirit".
 Yankovic's video uses many of the same props, actors and camera angles; in particular, the video was shot in the same Culver City, California sound stage as Nirvana's video, several of the cheerleaders and audience members were from the original video, and Tony De La Rosa reprises his role as the janitor.
-Levey stated that they were able to recreate much of the same setting with help of the producers of the original Nirvana video once they were aware that the song had Cobain's blessing.
-Yankovic had a brief conversation with Samuel Bayer, the original director of "Smells Like Teen Spirit" in preparation for the video shoot.
-Although Yankovic noted that "he was certainly going along with it", he felt that Bayer was "the least enthused" because "he was a true artíste" and was reluctant to see his work parodied.
+Levey said that they were able to recreate much of the same setting with help of the producers of the original Nirvana video once they were aware that the song had Cobain's blessing.
+Levey had a brief conversation with Samuel Bayer, the original director of "Smells Like Teen Spirit" in preparation for the video shoot.
+Although Levey noted that "he was certainly going along with it", he felt that Bayer was "the least enthused" because "he was a true artíste".

 The video includes actor Dick Van Patten in a guest role.
 Van Patten, being one of the few celebrities that could be reached through immediate contacts, was a last-minute addition by Yankovic.
 According to Yankovic, Van Patten became "kind of [their] good luck charm", and he would appear in a few of Yankovic's future videos.
 Professional skateboarder Tony Hawk also appears as one of the many extras as a result of the Birdhouse Skateboards team providing "skater/punks" for the video, although Yankovic was not aware of this until a 2009 Twitter post by Hawk.
 Schwartz attempted to recreate Grohl's wild headbanging during filming, leaving him with a stiff neck several days afterward.